 3. Fish & Chips is still continuing on a Friday evening and was busy (30) last Friday.
 Volunteers are delivering to vulnerable or those without transport (LM)

-4. Bank -balances Main account: £16,253.49
+4. Bank -balances include?

-Centre account: £18,035.30

 LM to drop off bank stuff for BD in office.